Skip navigation

 Whistleblowers play a vital role in exposing wrongdoing, holding power to account, and making Australia a better place.

-McBride will be sentenced in May and is almost certainly going to be the first person jailed in relation to war crimes in Afghanistan.
+McBride is the first person jailed in relation to war crimes in Afghanistan.

 Richard Boyle worked at the tax office when he witnessed aggressive debt collection powers being used unethically to target people in vulnerable situations.

 Boyle spoke up internally, then to the Tax Ombudsman, and then to journalists as a last resort.
-Boyle lost his legal bid to be declared immune from prosecution in March 2023, and is currently waiting on a decision in his appeal.
-He is due face trial this year.
+Boyle lost his legal bid to be declared immune from prosecution in March 2023 and in June 2024 lost his appeal of that decision.
+He is due face trial later this year.

 Both David McBride and Richard Boyle spoke up internally first, and then to oversight bodies.
 Both are alleged to have spoken to journalists as a last resort.